 What corporate programs should do

 The Art Basel and January-March winter-season capacity story should be written into the master service agreement explicitly.
-The GBTA Foundation’s cadence data and BTN’s December 2025 Miami market coverage both flag the same pattern: Q4 and Q1 compression is structural, capacity guarantees negotiated in August produce better Q4 fulfillment than spot-rate exposure, and the operators that protect contracted accounts during compression are the ones that warrant the higher base-period rate posture.
-Insurance posture should be verified against the NLA framework on an annual basis — $1.5M commercial auto floor as the minimum, $5M umbrella as the standard for enterprise contracts — and app-network operators should be verified on a per-affiliate basis because the insurance layer routes through the independent operator rather than through the network platform.
+The GBTA Foundation’s cadence data and BTN’s December 2025 Miami market coverage both flag the same pattern: Q4 and Q1 compression is structural, capacity guarantees negotiated in August produce better Q4 fulfillment than spot-rate exposure, and published flat-rate operators insulate the program from the 1.6-1.9x spot premiums that peak-compression weeks produce.
+Insurance posture should be verified against the NLA framework on an annual basis — $1.5M commercial auto floor as the minimum, $5M umbrella as the standard for enterprise contracts — with each operator’s certificate confirmed at contracting and renewal.

 Modern Business Travel’s quarterly operator-index series covers the Americas corporate ground market on a rolling four-quarter cadence.
 The Q1 2026 Americas landscape report was published in February; the Q3 2026 New York metro index publishes in August.
 Coverage is editorial; operators are not paid placements and are not contacted prior to publication.